 - PA: Physical activity.
 This includes calories burned from formal exercise as well as NEAT or non-exercise activity thermogenesis.

 - TEF: Thermic effect of food.
 This is the amount of energy it takes to break down, digest and absorb the food we eat.

-The category that we have the most control over is Physical Activity.
-Formal exercise is an important part of a healthy lifestyle and a robust metabolism, but due to time constraints, this will only account for anywhere from two to seven hours of your week, on average.
+The category that we have the most control over is physical activity.
+Formal exercise is an important part of a healthy lifestyle and a robust metabolism.
+However, due to time constraints, this generally only accounts for roughly two to seven hours of your week, on average.
 You want to focus on what you do with the remaining hours of the week, and that is where NEAT comes in.
 NEAT includes all forms of movement that aren’t formal exercise: walking or climbing stairs during the work day, carrying groceries, household chores, running errands and even fidgeting or laughing.
-Essentially, any time you are not sitting still, you are contributing to NEAT.
+Essentially, any time you are not sitting still, you are contributing to it.

-While the activities that fall under the category of NEAT might sound insignificant, studies show that NEAT can account for 100-800 calories burned per day (3).
+While the activities that fall under the category of NEAT might sound insignificant, studies show it can account for 100-800 calories burned per day (3).
 That could literally tip the scale in favor of weight loss and be a hugely important tool for maintaining weight.
 Studies have also shown that lean individuals perform much more spontaneous activity than their obese counterparts, helping them to prevent weight gain and maintain weight lost.
 What this means for you is that you can contribute significantly to your daily calorie burn just by intentionally adding in some simple, non-exercise activities.
-Pretty neat, huh?
-(I couldn’t resist).

 - Add in a walk either before or after work or during your lunch break

 - Park farther away from the store or office

 - Take the stairs